Painting on Location

 Day 2, I tested the very translucent green earth on this water color.
 I had no gum arabic with me so I used sugar as the glue after I ground the pigment.
 A+ so far, now I'll paint into it.
 Notice how cool the color is in the background trees and how much lighter it dried where there was not much binder in the paint.
 The middle background trees, opposed to the darker tree on the left with more binder.

-Normaly the binder is gum aribic and honey or sugar.
+Normaly the binder is gum aribic and honey not sugar.

 Day 3, I added color to the green earth, finished the school building and added more to the foreground tree.
 I beefed up the ground where all the fallen flowers are laying.
 I want to finish it tomorrow, some art supplies arrived in Lahaina that I have to pick up and that's 3 hours away.
 There is so much to do, I just don't know if I can do it all.